coherent-research/mcs-documentation/MCSApiDescription.md

 --------------|--------
 200 OK        | Indicates that the request was successful and the response body will contain a Json object (or array of objects) with the requested data.
 400 Bad Request | Indicates the request is not valid or understood by the server.
 The body of the response will provide more details of why the request is considered bad.
-429 Too Many Requests | Can be sent by the server to throttle inputs.
+404 Not found         | Indicates that a referenced object is not found 429 Too Many Requests | Can be sent by the server to throttle inputs.
 Exact usage to be decided.
 500 Internal Server Error | Indicates a fault on the server.
 The body of the response will provide more details about the error.